Tom Giwi

 Tom Giwi’s work builds on an evolving visual language, with each new piece growing out of previous drawings.
 This creates a sense of continuity across their practice while allowing forms to shift and change.
 They are drawn to work that feels in progress — art that invites curiosity and leaves space for imagination.

 Influences from childhood — cartoons, anime, toys, machines — quietly inform their work, not as references, but as emotional starting points.
-They aren’t aiming to replicate those aesthetics or work within illustration.
-Instead, they channel the energy, excitement, and sense of wonder those things sparked.
+Channelling the energy, excitement, and sense of wonder those things sparked.
 The result is work that’s visually sharp, structurally considered, and open-ended in meaning.

 While not created for a specific audience, the work aims to connect beyond the art world — to anyone willing to look closely, even those unfamiliar with or intimidated by abstract art.
 It remains playful and strange while asking to be taken seriously on its own terms.